GuilhermeMJF/GuilhermeMJF/README.md

 🚀 **Software Engineer Student**
 Brazil

 I am a 20-year-old University Student from São Paulo, Brazil.
-I am currently pursuing my studies in **Sofwtare engineering**, where I combine my passion for clean code with great user experiences.
+I am currently pursuing my studies in **Software engineering**, where I combine my passion for clean code with great user experiences.

 ### What I do:
 * 🌐 **Front-end Development:** Crafting responsive and accessible interfaces using HTML5, CSS3, and JavaScript.